joseph-a-levine/authoring/_older/september_2021.md

 For an alternate view, see [Gleech's](https://www.gleech.org/books) "sort by controversy," the books for which his rating most disagrees with the average.
 All of them are overrated, i.e., he rates them low and the average reader rates them highly.

-There's a fairly extensive literature on ratings systems.{% sidenote "legion" "And if there weren't, Amazon's [secret squad](https://edition.cnn.com/2019/03/13/tech/amazon-economists/index.html) of [economists](https://www.hbs.edu/ris/Publication%20Files/19-027_7e890058-c225-4803-a6f1-a6eb1db74027.pdf) would create one." %} Across Amazon product reviews, Uber ratings, and movie scores, anything below 4 is considered sub-par; intuitively, 2.5 should be average, right?
+There's an extensive literature on ratings systems.{% sidenote "legion" "And if there weren't, Amazon's [secret squad](https://edition.cnn.com/2019/03/13/tech/amazon-economists/index.html) of [economists](https://www.hbs.edu/ris/Publication%20Files/19-027_7e890058-c225-4803-a6f1-a6eb1db74027.pdf) would create one." %} Across Amazon product reviews, Uber ratings, and movie scores, anything below 4 is considered sub-par; intuitively, 2.5 should be average, right?
 I sometimes dream about systems where everyone doing the rating have to provide uniformly (or normally) distributed results.
 Instead, ratings are right-skewed.
 This makes no sense to me, and has apparently irritated me for years: here's a [screenshot](https://jablevine.com/assets/img/skewed.png) from a friend's instagram in 2017, when I was apparently already complaining!